How to Manage Inventory Using Accounting Software

 - Identifying slow moving and fast moving items

-- Better reorder planning
+- Better reorder planning.

 Automatic Stock Updates with Sales & Purchases

 The biggest benefit of using accounting software is automatic stock movement.
+When you record:

 - Sales invoice, stock reduces automatically